YanhaoMo/MyWiki/Front Page.md

 ---

 # About this Wiki
-This is my personal Wiki, about some useful notes of mine.
+This is my personal Wiki, contains some useful notes of mine.

 Most of them are about Computer Science.